 The Hidden Women Series

 Susan’s biographical/historical novels feature remarkable women–hidden figures who have not been recognized because they stand in the shadows of more widely-known people.
 You’ll be surprised by their stories, which Susan tells with a deep respect for the truths of their uniquely important lives.
 These are stories that deserve to be told, about people who deserve to be recognized for the powerful women they were.
-Rose Wilder Lane, Lorena Hickok, and Kay Summersby quietly changed the world, each in a different way.
+Rose Wilder Lane, Lorena Hickok, Kay Summersby, and Maria Chabot made it possible for others to do the work they did best, neither claiming credit nor insisting on recognition.
+They just quietly changed the world, each in her own different way.

 Someone Always Nearby: A Novel of Georgia O’Keeffe and Maria Chabot